Profile Likelihood Biclustering: Empirical evaluation

+In our simulations, we report the proportion of misclassified rows and columns by the profile likelihood based method (PL).
+We initialize partitions randomly, and then run the improvement algorithm from Section~\ref{S:alg} until convergence.
+We use multiple random starting values to minimize the possibility of finding a non-optimal stationary point.
+Our code for implementing the profile likelihood based biclustering method is available on GitHub (https://github.com/patperry/biclustpl).

+We compare our method to three other biclustering algorithms.
+The first algorithm is a spectral biclustering algorithm, DI-SIM, motivated by a block model similar to ours \citep{rohe12}.
+The algorithm finds the singular value decomposition of the data matrix $\mX$, and then applies $k$-means clustering to the top left and right singular vector loadings.
+The second algorithm, Sparse Biclustering (SBC) \citep{tan2014}, assumes the data follows a normal distribution and maximizes the $\ell_1$-penalized log likelihood.
+The $\ell_1$-penalty allows for sparse biclusters, where the amount of sparsity is controlled by a regularization parameter $\lambda \geq 0$.
+We implement the method using the R \texttt{sparseBC} package.
+In our simulations, we evaluate the performance of SBC over a grid of $\lambda$ values and report the best case performance of the method.
+Lastly, we compare against KM \citep{macqueen67}, which ignores the interactions between the clusters and applies $k$-means separately to the rows and columns of $\mX$.
-For the Poisson simulation, we simulate from a block model with $K = 2$ row clusters and $L = 3$ column clusters.
-We vary the number of columns, $n$, between 200 to 1500 and we take the number of rows as $m = \gamma n$ where $\gamma \in \{ 0.5,1,2 \}$.

-We set the row and column class memberships as independent multinomials with probabilities $\vp = (0.3, 0.7)$ and $\vq = (0.2, 0.3, 0.5)$.
+In our first simulation, we generate sparse Poisson count data from a block model with $K = 2$ row clusters and $L = 3$ column clusters.
+We vary the number of columns, $n$, between 200 to 1400 and we take the number of rows to be $m = \gamma n$ for $\gamma \in \{ 0.5,1,2 \}$.
+To assign the true row and column classes $\vc$ and $\vd$, we sample independent multinomials with probabilities $\vp = (0.3, 0.7)$ and $\vq = (0.2, 0.3, 0.5)$.
 We choose the matrix of block parameters to be